kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9970-per-vpa-target-percentiles/README.md

 Overriding only the target is not enough, and can produce an incoherent config.
 With the bounds left at their global percentiles, a per-VPA target can land outside them: e.g. a target at the 99th percentile while the global upper bound stays at the 95th gives `target > upperBound`.
 The Updater then reads every pod's request (set from the target) as above the upper bound and evicts it on every pass.

-Exposing all three lets an operator shift the whole range together, and lets the admission controller reject inconsistent configs.
-For a resource the three are set as a group and must satisfy `lower ≤ target ≤ upper` (see [Validation](#validation)); a resource whose triple is unset falls back entirely to the global flags.
+Exposing all three lets an operator shift the whole range together, and lets the API reject inconsistent configs.
+For a resource the three are required together and must satisfy `lower ≤ target ≤ upper` (see [Validation](#validation)); a resource whose percentiles are unset falls back entirely to the global flags.

 ### Effective-Value Resolution